 Factors ‘Dampening’ the Accelerator Effect

 Firms can use existing stock to make up for a temporary rise in demand.
+They will not add more machinery or increase capacity if they can simply use up existing stock and they don’t believe that the demand will be sustained.

-2. The capacity of Existing Machines
+2. The Capacity of Existing Machines

 3. Business Confidence